-The acquiring agency routinely communicates with relocated businesses to encourage eligible claims are submitted in a timely manner.
+The acquiring agency must routinely communicate with relocated businesses to encourage eligible claims to be submitted in a timely manner.
 Where necessary and requested, the acquiring agency may provide assistance collecting appropriate expense documentation and filling out all necessary claim forms.
-Businesses are ultimately responsible for submitting all payment claims to the acquiring agency within required timeframes.
+Businesses are ultimately responsible for submitting all payment claims to the acquiring agency within the required timeframes.
+Payments for eligible relocation activities and requirements are covered under the Payments section further below.